strawp/swagger-hose/README.md

 # swagger-hose

+*sWHARRGARBL*

-Squirt a bunch of swagger requests into an API just to get some base requests to start from
+Squirt a bunch of swagger requests into an API just to get some base requests to start from.

 This is designed for those times when you've unearthed a large amount of API documentation and you want to quickly triage to something that you can authenticate with, and provide some basic default input on. e.g.